-Learn what Reverse Canvas project is and how to do it.
+Learn what a Reverse Canvas project is and how to do it.
 Beware…it is addictive!

 What Is Cricut Reverse Canvas and how can I use it for my Cricut Projects?

-I had no idea what Cricut Reverse Canvas was, but I was seeing this phrase on all sorts of Cricut Projects.
+I had no idea what a Cricut Reverse Canvas project was, but I was seeing this phrase on all sorts of Cricut Projects.

 So I dug in and found an awesome project idea.
 I am always so excited when I see a new project that I can’t wait to try.

 What Is Cricut Reverse Canvas and Video Tutorial

 Basically, Cricut Reverse Canvas is taking a canvas apart to create a frame, while still using the canvas.

 Great idea…right?
 Let me show you what Cricut Reverse Canvas is and how simple it is to do projects with it.